sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982036 - Burnished Bones.md

   2: 0x0007 [0x70] WAIT_ENTITY_RENDER_FLAG: Wait while EventEntity->Render.Flags3 bit 2 is set (cancel turn if not)
   3: 0x0008 [0x66] LOAD_EXT_SCHEDULER_MAIN: Load scheduler "tlk0" with entities [EventEntity, EventEntity], work=60*
   4: 0x0017 [0x1D] PRINT_EVENT_MESSAGE(message_id=4674*)
-    → "Speak to the man at the counter if you would like to enter town.\u007F1\u0000\u0007"
+    → "Speak to the man at the counter if you would like to enter town."
   5: 0x001A [0x23] WAIT_FOR_DIALOG_INTERACTION
   6: 0x001B [0x21] END_EVENT
   7: 0x001C [0x00] END_REQSTACK()